DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 # React Chart - Getting Started

 ## Overview
-Devextreme React Chart is a data visualization component with bar, line, stacked, area, scatter, pie and other series.
+DevExtreme React Chart is a data visualization component providing bar, line, stacked, area, scatter, pie and other series.
 It has axis plugin for display scale and legend plugin for a description of series.
-Now, Devextreme React Chart is the stateless component and depends on properties and working in a controlled mode only.
+Now, DevExtreme React Chart is the stateless component and that depends on properties and working in a controlled mode only.
 The DevExtreme Chart component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap and Material UI rendering and theming out of the box.

 ## Installation